ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Mayor.md

 	- task2:
 	- task3: After being approached by Poppy, talk to Senator Ramos about the same topic.
 Ask if he's noticed the same thing.
 - ### Round 3:
-	- task1: If approached by Milo about tonights events, loudly insist that you would NEVER participate in any illegal action!
+	- task1: If approached by Milo about tonight's events, loudly insist that you would NEVER participate in any illegal action!
-	- task2: Chat with Keith and ask if he has any theories on whose behind tonights murders!
+	- task2: Chat with Keith and ask if he has any theories on whose behind tonight's murders!
-	- task3: If approached by Penelope, chat about how you got Gregor to open his 66 Boisson.
+	- task3: If approached by Penelope, chat about how you got Gregor to open his '66 Boisson.
 	- Identify the murderer(s)!